sambanihit98/lin-theme/README.md

 ## Installation
 1. Upload the `lin` theme folder to `/wp-content/themes/`.
 2. Activate the theme via the **Appearance → Themes** menu in WordPress.
-3. Configure your customizer settings to adjust colors, fonts, and logo.
+3. Configure your customizer settings and add shortcodes to your pages or posts using the WordPress block editor or classic editor.

 ---